Improving Economies for Stronger Communities (IESC)

 Funder: USAID

-Program Overview: F2F, a volunteer-driven program, expands agricultural sector access to financial services and increases agricultural sector productivity and profitability, thereby raising incomes and creating jobs.
-The core countries for the F2F Access to Finance Program are Kenya, Tanzania, and Sri Lanka.
+Program overview: Farmer-to-Farmer (F2F), a volunteer-driven program, expanded agricultural sector access to financial services and increased agricultural sector productivity and profitability, thereby raising incomes and creating jobs.
+The core countries for the F2F Access to Finance Program (F2F A2F) were Kenya, Tanzania, and Sri Lanka.

-Relation to IESC Expertise: Financial services are fundamentally important to start, grow, and sustain any agricultural enterprise, but women and youth face particular challenges accessing credit.
-Where women and youth lack physical collateral, the IESC implemented F2F A2F program works with financial institutions to consider alternative forms of collateral, such as sales history through digital payment services and buyer purchase orders to demonstrate repayment capacity.
-IESC also supports financial institutions to deploy capital through risk guarantee mechanisms with partners such as the US Development Finance Corporation (DFC) to lower perceived risks of lending to youth and women without credit history.
+Relation to IESC expertise: Financial services are fundamentally important to start, grow, and sustain any agricultural enterprise, but women and youth face particular challenges accessing credit.
+Where women and youth lack physical collateral, the IESC-implemented F2F A2F program worked with financial institutions to consider alternative forms of collateral, such as sales history through digital payment services and buyer purchase orders to demonstrate repayment capacity.
+IESC also supported financial institutions to deploy capital through risk guarantee mechanisms with partners such as the US Development Finance Corporation to lower perceived risks of lending to youth and women without credit history.

 Sri Lanka